DeepBlueCLtd/RA-Soul/README.md

 ### Description

-`RA-Soul-Provider` is a data provider that helps you connect React Admin with [`Soul`](https://github.com/thevahidal/soul), a REST server that uses SQLite.
+`RA-Soul` is a data provider that helps you connect React Admin with [`Soul`](https://github.com/thevahidal/soul), a REST server that uses SQLite.
 This provider exports a list of auth provider methods and data provider methods that you can use to connect your React Admin application with `Soul`.

 ### Provider Methods